moltenform/lnzscript/lnzscript_html_doc/rst/lnz_01_tutorial.rst

 Scripts - Advanced
 ===================================================

+There are two special variables.
+The variable called ``argv`` is an array containing command-line parameters.
+The variable ``__name__`` contains either  "included" if the current script was included or "main" otherwise.

-One of the cool things about LnzScript is that you can include other code.
-Use the include() function to include another script file.
-Name collisions are avoided as much as possible by the concept of "private" scope.
-To declare a variable private to a script file, use "var".
+LnzScript code can include another file with the include() function.
+It is recommended to avoid name collisions by following these suggestions: To declare a variable private to a script file, use "var".
 To declare a function private, declare it with ``function foo(x,y) { return x+y }``.
-To expose a function as public, use the syntax ``foo = function(x,y) { return x+y }`` Similar to Python, one can use the special value __name__ to find out if the currently running script is "main" (i.e. was the one specified by lnzscript /f name_of_file.jsz).
+To expose a function as public, use the syntax ``foo = function(x,y) { return x+y }`` In this way functions from one file will not be accidently overwritten.
+Similar to Python, one can use the special variable called ``__name__`` to find out if the currently running script is "main" (i.e. was the one specified by lnzscript /f name_of_file.js).
 In this way, a module can contain test code that is not run when it is included.

 You can associate the extension .jsz with lnzscript.exe, so that you can double-click a script to run it.
 (In the future an installer may do this automatically).
 It is recommended to associate with lnzscript.exe /fconfirm "%1", because using /fconfirm with ask for confirmation before running the script.

 Because LnzScript is JavaScript, in order to write an object-oriented program, one uses prototype-based inheritance.
 This is described online many places as seen by a Google search for object oriented JavaScript.

 In a script that has non-trivial code, a standard JavaScript library is provided.
 The library is not included by default, and the special expression ``include('<std>')`` is used to import it.
-Currently, this library provides .endsWith, printarr(a) for printing arrays, prototype methods such as startsWith or endsWith for strings, and prototype methods such as max() and min() for arrays.
+Currently, this library provides  printarr(a) for printing arrays, prototype methods such as .startsWith() / .endsWith() for strings, and prototype methods such as .max() and .min() for arrays.
+These are documented online, under String and Array.
 These can be seen in the file std.js.